Keysight/java-trsfile/README.md

 TraceParameters behave very similar to Trace Set Parameters from a user perspective.
 They are values that can be added to _every_ trace, describing specific values that can vary between traces.
 The data types that can be used are the same as for Trace Set Parameters.
 However, there are several details that are different:

     1. The length of the added information *must* be the same for every trace.
 This means that the first trace added to the trace set dictates the length of both arrays _and_ strings.
 If a longer string is added later, it will be truncated.
-    2. The length of every parameter is saved in the header at creation time, in a structure called TraceParameterDefinitions.
+    2. The length of every parameter is saved in the header at creation time, in a structure called `TraceParameterDefinitions`.
 This structure is used when reading out the traces to determine the structure of the included data.
 This information is _not_ added to the individual traces themselves.
     3. Going forward, there will be pre-defined tags used to mark important information.
 At time of writing, the following tags are known:
         INPUT: the byte array used as input to a cryptographic algorithm
         OUTPUT: the byte array returned by a cryptographic algorithm